 Welcome to TNW Basics, a collection of tips, guides, and advice on how to easily get the most out of your gadgets, apps, and other stuff.

-Apple has announced that Shortcuts, a powerful automation app for the iPhone and iPad, will come pre-installed on iOS devices.
-This is great news because it’s an incredibly handy app — based on Workflow which Apple acquired in 2017 — let’s you combine multiple actions to perform a specific task.
+Apple has announced that Shortcuts, a powerful automation app for the iPhone and iPad, will come pre-installed on iOS devices starting this fall.
+This is great news because it’s an incredibly handy app — based on Workflow which Apple acquired in 2017 — that let’s you combine multiple actions to perform a specific task.

 What kind of things, you ask?
-Well, you can for example make it easier to open your favorite Apple Music playlist, finding travel times to an address, creating GIFs, and more.
+Well, you can for example make it easier to open your favorite Apple Music playlist, find travel times to an address, create GIFs, and more.
 But one of its best uses in my opinion is use it as an RSS reader, and here’s how you do it:

 Step #1: Download the Shortcuts app from the App Store, if you haven’t done so already.

 Step #2: Open the app, and in the Library tab, hit “+” on top to create a new shortcut.